pytorch/tutorials/recipes_source/mobile_perf.rst

 While speed ups on actual mobile devices will be smaller, you can still expect 3x - 6x load time reductions.

-### Reasons to not use flatbuffer based mobile model:
+### Reasons to avoid using a FlatBuffer-based mobile model

-However flatbuffer format also has some limitations that one should consider before using it.
-Namely:
+However, FlatBuffer format also has some limitations that you might want to consider:

-* It is only available since Pytorch 1.13.
-Therefore, client devices compiled with earlier Pytorch versions might not be able to load it.
+* It is only available in PyTorch 1.13 or later.
+Therefore, client devices compiled with earlier PyTorch versions might not be able to load it.
-* Flatbuffer library imposes a 4GB maximum for file sizes.
+* The Flatbuffer library imposes a 4GB limit for file sizes.
 So it is not suitable for large models.

 Benchmarking